Skip to content

 According to Transportation.gov, hazardous materials are classified as any substance that poses an unreasonable risk if shipped in commerce.
 This classification could potentially include batteries often found in autonomous skateboard models.

-Think of this regulation like packaging toiletries for air travel.
+Think of this regulation as packaging toiletries for air travel.
 According to TSA, liquids should be in containers no larger than 3.4 ounces for carry-on bags.
 If they exceed this amount or pose a risk to the safety of other passengers, they will likely be deemed hazardous and removed from the plane.

 Process of Seeking Skateboard Permission